Viewtiful/Viewtiful.github.io/source/_posts/2014-09-12-using-angularjs-ui-datepicker-with-coffeescript.markdown

 The controller
 ------

-The controller is pretty simple, we just initialize the date corresponding to the *`data-ng-model`* in the constructor.
+The controller is pretty simple, we just initialize the date used as the model in the constructor and corresponding to the *`data-ng-model`* in the view.
 A function *`open`* is used to open the popup containing the date picker.
 We use the *`$scope`* to modify the *`opened`* variable from the view and *`$timeout`* to delay the execution with the default timeout of the navigator.